-The digital marketing landscape is both fast-paced and constantly changing.
-As a matter of fact, this year saw businesses, companies, and brands refining and building upon last year’s social media trends, which included influencers and chatbots.
-But with 2018 coming to a close, many are wondering what the next big digital marketing trends in 2019 will be.
+The digital marketing landscape is both fast-paced and continuously changing.
+This year, we saw businesses and brands of all sizes scrambling to build upon last year’s social media trends, which included influencers and chatbots.

 Voice searches have gained traction as Alexa, Siri, Google Home, and other smart speakers and digital assistants have grown more popular in recent years.
 In fact, voice searches make up nearly one-third of daily Google searches (which currently stands at 3.5 billion).
 Voice-based smart speakers and digital assistants can be extremely useful for carrying out web searches and daily tasks at home.
 This is due to the remarkable improvements in their human speech recognition capabilities.

 That said, it’s predicted that voice searches will constitute at least half of all search queries by 2020, according to a recent report by ComScore.

 To optimize for voice search, take note of the following:

 - Consider the differences between text and voice search (i.e. take into consideration what customers might say rather than type)

 - Start creating content with a more conversational tone to better align your content with voice search

 Consumers have short attention spans, which explains why they prefer watching videos over reading blog posts or articles.
 By 2021, 80% of global web traffic will be video, according to Cisco.
 This makes video marketing very important for brands and businesses that want to remain on the radar of their target market.

 Brands are currently publishing numerous event and behind-the-scenes videos, instructional videos, and other captivating video content.
 However, video marketing campaigns will only generate positive results if they’re well-executed.
 You should also deliver video content that consumers want, when they want it.